Great Hiking Trails and Nature Walks in Uganda.

 Mabira Forest Hiking Trails:

-You can go on Nature Walks without guides here, however, for the best experience in the forest.
+However, you can go on Nature Walks without guides here for the best forest experience.
 We recommend using the resident principles to give you the best forest experience.

 Forest walks for any fitness level can be done here, including children on a family safari with us, from a long and adventurous trek into the backcountry to a gentle meandering stroll through our well-maintained trails.